18020132/dao-duc-tung.github.io/src/pages/basic-data-engineering/docker-level-0/index.md

 ![Docker Logo][docker-logo]

 > Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
-Because all of the *blah blah blah*. ([Wikiperdia](https://en.wikipedia.org/wiki/Docker_(software)))
+Because all of the _blah blah blah_. ([Wikipedia](<https://en.wikipedia.org/wiki/Docker_(software)>))

 Let's forget what you have read and start with **AI Engineer**'s introduction.